-- (7) The Federation expresses its concern that FCPS' hiring targets in the FY 2024 Advertised Budget risk overpromising and potentially underdelivering, given the specialized positions needed as well as problems in teacher hiring and retention; and - (8) The Federation supports the shifts within the proposed increases in employee salaries which provide greater rewards to FCPS' most experienced staff; and - (9) The Federation urges FCPS to study the factors that drive staff hiring and retention, with particular focus on non-fiscal policies that affect workforce satisfaction and which reflect policy changes that can be implemented quickly.
+(9) The Federation urges FCPS to study the factors that drive staff hiring and retention, with particular focus on non-fiscal policies that affect workforce satisfaction and which reflect policy changes that can be implemented quickly; and

-E. Environment
+E. ENVIRONMENT

-- (10) The Federation supports the plan to replace Park Authority gas-powered leaf blowers with 55 battery-operated leaf blowers; and - (11) The Federation supports the plan to increase funding for the Invasive Management Area (IMA) Program; and - (12) The Federation supports the plan for partial funding of meadow restoration at two County parks as part of the Helping our Lands program; and - (13) The Federation supports the plan to fund the second phase of the water chestnut early detection rapid response control program; and
+- (10) The Federation supports the plan to replace Park Authority gas-powered leaf blowers with 55 battery-operated leaf blowers; and - (11) The Federation supports the plan to increase funding for the IMA Program; and - (12) The Federation supports the plan for partial funding of meadow restoration at two County parks as part of the Helping Our Lands program; and - (13) The Federation supports the plan to fund the second phase of the water chestnut early detection rapid response control program; and

-F. Park Authority
+F. PARK AUTHORITY

-- (14) The Board of Supervisors should fully fund the Park Authority's request of \$739,463 for park and environmental and ecological stewardship to help the forestry program move from reactive service delivery to proactive and preventative tree care needs, which will in turn return funds to typical maintenance operations; and - (15) The Board of Supervisors should fund the Zero Waste program for the Park Authority at \$500,000; and - (16) The Board of Supervisors should fund the Mobile Nature Center for the cost of \$229,279. - (17) The Board of Supervisors should fund the Park Ranger Pilot Program for the cost of \$500,000.
+- (14) The Board of Supervisors should fully fund the Park Authority's request of approximately \$740,000 for park and environmental and ecological stewardship to help the forestry program move from reactive service delivery to proactive and preventative tree care needs, which will in turn return funds to typical maintenance operations; and - (15) The Board of Supervisors should fund the Zero Waste Program for the Park Authority at \$500,000; and - (16) The Board of Supervisors should fund the Mobile Nature Center for the approximate cost of \$230,000; and - (17) The Board of Supervisors should fund the Park Ranger Pilot Program for the cost of \$500,000.